NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 - [Token Mold](https://foundryvtt.com/packages/token-mold/) for creating monsters without fiddling with settings over and over again.

 <a name="all-installed-modules"></a>
-## All Current Installed Modules and Their Settings
+## List of Currently-Installed Modules, Descriptions, and Settings
 - [About Time](https://foundryvtt.com/packages/about-time/) - Tracks in-game time and required for the [Calendar/Weather](https://foundryvtt.com/packages/calendar-weather/) module.